 To get right to it, I always felt University on Watch was unfinished.
 I am also a writer who believes in delivering information as fast as possible.
-Most of the blog posts which became chapters in the book were assembled to go, and the book was erected as soon as the story was clear enough for my expectations in providing the reader something as vivid as it was valuable in scholarship.
+Most of the blog posts which became chapters in the book were assembled to go, and the book was erected as soon as the story met my expectations in providing the reader something as vivid as it was valuable in scholarship.

-But the story left critical areas absent.
+The first edition left critical areas of the narrative absent.
 These aspects of University on Watch simply weren’t available to dispense just yet.
 Some might say I held back.
 Others would argue that I didn’t have the language to speak to the events I was considering to add to the book.
 My rationale, at the root of it, was simple.
 The novella released in March was constructed only for temporary and initial consumption by the reader.
-This version was meant to guide and orient the reader to the final version of the book.
+This version was meant to guide and orient the reader until the final version of the book was completed.

 If I had released the polished full length version in March when pressed to offer more chapters the wellspring of material would have been depleted.
 Most of all, the material and density of the final version is far to rich for the reader to consume in one sitting.
 You can call it what you want, I did the reader a favor and assisted everyone in the controlled distribution of what I believe is a story far to bold to process at the length required to capture all the events the full version of the book has within its pages.

 I couldn’t be more proud of the full length, polished complete version of University on Watch.
 Over thirty percent of the writing is new, other chapters, have been refitted and reconfigured for optimal reading for the benefit of the reader.
 Key elements and themes have been strengthened, and a signature chapter, titled none other than.
 “University on Watch” lets the reader to re-imagine the entire storyline in one mountaintop experience in literature.